Conventional beauty and linguistic accommodation

 with Drs.
 Adrian Leemann and David Britain

-Funded by the Swiss National Science Foundation "SPARK" Grant
+Funding body: Swiss National Science Foundation Spark Grant

 Are physically attractive people the leaders of linguistic change?
 This research project will investigate the influence of conventional beauty on the transmission of linguistic innovations in a community.

 When linguistic innovations – specifically those related to sound – spread throughout a community, the conduits are the momentary interactions between two speakers.
 In these situations, interlocutors will typically align (or dis-align) with one another’s speech.
 This process is referred to as "accommodation".
 The accumulation of speech-accommodation events facilitates the cognitive embedding of certain innovations, which solidifies their (re)production among speakers in a community.
 That solidified production among incrementally growing numbers of speakers results in community-wide change.